semgrep/semgrep/docs/writing_rules/examples.md

 https://semgrep.live/v8X8

 **Look explicitly for dangerous keyword arguments.** You may want to match only when [certain keyword arguments are present](https://docs.python.org/3/library/subprocess.html#security-considerations).
+For example, when subprocess.call is passed the keyword argument shell=True, Python won't auto-escape shell metacharacters that are passed in, which, if an attacker has control over the input, may lead to them being able to run arbitrary shell commands.

-We can write keyword arguments just like in Python into our pattern.
+We can match keyword arguments just like in Python into our pattern.
 Combined with the ellipsis operator, this pattern will match if `shell=True` appears at the end of the sequence of arguments.

 ```yaml
 patterns: